Capture Stunning Images of Extraordinary Alpine and Glacial Landscapes— Wildlife, Too!

-A Personalized, Small-Group Experience We know a small group is essential for the best nature adventures—and that’s doubly the case on a photography trip.
+A Personalized, Small-Group Experience We know a small group is essential for the best nature adventures—and that’s doubly the case on a photo trip.
 That’s why we limit our group to just 10 guests, plus our Expedition Leader and assistant guide/driver.
 Sometimes, when options exist to choose between different ability levels for hikes, for instance, your group will be even smaller.
 In every instance, you can count on plenty of personal attention and photography coaching from our Expedition Leader.

-Your Naturalist Guide is a Top Nature Photographer Expedition Leader Cassiano "Zapa" Zaparoli is one of South America’s top naturalist guides and photographers, with years of expertise gained through exploring the wild reaches of the southern Andes.
-He's an excellent teacher, and his in-depth experience capturing images of Patagonia's iconic mountain landscapes and wildlife will benefit your own ability to do likewise.
+Your Naturalist Guide is a Top Nature Photographer Travel with one of South America’s top naturalist guides—someone who is also a pro photographer with years of expertise gained through exploring the wild reaches of the southern Andes.
+Your Expedition Leader is an excellent teacher with in-depth experience capturing images of Patagonia's iconic mountain landscapes and wildlife—a distinct benefit for your own ability to do likewise.
 In addition to NHA’s high-level training, our Expedition Leaders receive exclusive resources from WWF scientists.
 Read our Expedition Leader bios and traveler comments regarding the quality of our leaders.

-One of the World' Best Glacier Photography Opportunities The Patagonian ice fields are some of the largest on Earth, and we capitalize on glacier photo opportunities.
+One of the World's Best Glacier Photography Opportunities The Patagonian ice fields are some of the largest on Earth, and we capitalize on glacier photo opportunities.
 You won't just shoot at a distance, as might be typical on a standard tour—we get you up close, from varied vantage points including hiking trails and boat-based viewing.
-A cruise to the face of Upsala Glacier lets you capture images of ice calving from its towering face, nearly 5 miles across.
+A private cruise to the face of Perito Moreno Glacier lets you capture images of ice calving from its towering face, more than 3 miles across.